MorpheusDTA/CryptoText/README.md

 # CryptoText

         !!!!!
 WARNING     !!!!!
-        This project is an engineering school project, it should not be used for professional purposes where encryption is necesary.
+        This project is an engineering school project at ENSTA Bretagne, it should not be used for professional purposes where encryption is necesary.
 This should not be considered as a fully-secure app meeting with high security standards.